How to Train When There is No Ammo

 Frequently Asked Questions

-What firearms are safe to use for dry fire practice?
+Which firearms are safe for dry fire practice?

-What are the essential safety rules for dry fire training?
+What are essential safety rules for dry fire?

-Always triple-check that your firearm and all magazines are empty.
-Physically remove all live ammunition from the training area to prevent any possibility of accidental discharge.
-Treat every firearm as if it were loaded.
+The most critical safety rule is to ALWAYS triple-check that the firearm and all magazines are completely empty.
+Additionally, physically remove all live ammunition from the training area to prevent any possibility of accidental discharge during practice.

 More Training & Techniques Videos You Might Like